 - Passengers should have the address of their hotel or final destination available should their suitcase be delayed.
 This will need to be given to the airline so the bag can be delivered upon its arrival.

 - All passengers (other than minors) are required to present a government issued photo ID.
 International travelers of any age must have a passport and other required documents.
-Passengers should make copies of these documents and carry an extra set with them or electronically scan them and e-mail a copy to themselves to have available should their original identification be lost or stolen.
+Passengers should make copies of these documents and carry an extra set with them or electronically scan the documents and e-mail a copy to them to have available should their original identification be lost or stolen.

 - Many airlines now allow passengers to check in for their flight up to 24 hours prior to its scheduled departure.
 Passengers should check with their airline’s website for additional information.